AlexandrosPanag/My_Python_Projects/README.md

 ---

 This is a basic illustration of how we can use lists and a few useful list commands in order to append, extend , remove and pop out elements from our list

+Lists - Part Two
+---

+A few useful list commands like sort, reverse in order to rearrange our elements and sort them out